beave/sagan/doc/source/configuration.rst

 The ``max-threads`` allows you to adjust how many worker threads Sagan spawns.
 Threads are what do the bulk of the log and data analysis work.
 Threads are used for CPU intensive analysis along with high latency operations.
 The busier the system is,  the more threads you will need.
-Threads are also depended on the type of ``processors`` are enabled.
-Some ``processors``, like threat intellegence lookups require more time to complete.
+Threads are also dependent on the type of ``processors`` enabled.
+Some ``processors``, such as threat intelligence lookups require more time to complete.
 These require idle threads to do those lookups.
 The proper number of threads is largely dependent on several factors.
-Start at 100 and monitor the systems performance.
+Start at 100 and monitor the system's performance.
 While running Sagan in the foreground,  monitor the ``Thread Exhaustion`` statistics.
 This will let you know if Sagan is running out of threads.
-If this number goes up,  increase the number of threads avaliable to Sagan.
+If this number goes up,  increase the number of threads available to Sagan.
 The default ``max-threads`` is set to 100.

 classification
 ~~~~~~~~~~~~~~

-This points Sagan to where the ``classications.config``.
+This points Sagan to the ``classications.config``.
 The ``classifications.config`` is a file
-the maps classification types (ie - "attempted recon") to a priority level (ie - "1").
+that maps classification types (ie - "attempted recon") to a priority level (ie - "1").
 This
 data is used in rules via the ``classtype`` keyword.

 https://github.com/beave/sagan-rules/blob/master/classification.config